stdombek/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 Patron notice policies determine which patron notice templates are sent out before, during, or after certain triggering events.
 Multiple notices can be set up in one policy.
 Patron notice policies are used in Circulation rules.

+Note: Reminder fees do not use the patron notice policy.
+See [Reminder fees](#reminder-fees).

 ### Implementation considerations